hiowenluke/sequelize-raw-query/README.md

 This is to avoid using both the replacements and templateData.
 ```

 Sequery supports mssql and mysql.
+Sequery depends on sequelize 5.x.